Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.

 Your GP can give you help and advice if you're finding it difficult to cut down your drinking.

-If you have a particularly high risk of developing CVD, your GP may recommend taking medication to reduce your risk.
+If you have a particularly high risk of developing CVD due to high blood cholesterol, your GP may recommend taking medicines called statins to reduce your risk.